As I was learning how to detox naturally with food, supplements, and a respect for nature, tuning into mercury finally allowed me to move forward.

 Within a few days I was starting to notice my poop was burning as if I had been eating hot peppers all week, and that I was feeling a little less run down each day.
 Not long after, I realized I needed to back off the epsom and black sesame because the burning was becoming unbearable.
 Over the next month or so, I pushed as much of these two as possible without burning my butt off.
 As I continued through this, felt better than I have possibly ever in my life.
 My brain felt like a super computer and I had great energy.

 - Onions, garlic, leeks, shallots, chives, broccoli, cauliflower, cabbage and brussels sprouts, kale, callaloo, spinach, asparagus, okra, lettuce, sweet corn, eggplant, beans, fruits, meats, eggs and nuts.

 As I continued to research what was going on with sulfur and zinc, I happened to have a random flashback memory of my mom laughing when I was younger, and in this memory, I saw the mercury fillings in her teeth.
 I was already well aware of the potential for large amounts of mercury to be passed from a mom to her offspring, so this really stood out to me.
 I was able to confirm with her that she had the fillings for about 8 years before I was born, she had them while she had all 4 of her children, which stood out to me because of issues my siblings have had, mainly my brother passing away from leukemia in his 20s.

 Although this seems like an unfortunate story, it has drastically changed my life for the better.
-This is where I really started kicking butt at detox and understanding what’s going on.
-Plus realizing the reason my childhood was difficult, and why I had a hard time fitting in, makes the world a slightly less stressful place.
+This is where I really started progressing with detox and understanding what’s going on.
+Plus, realizing a potential reason my childhood was difficult, and why I had a hard time fitting in, makes the world a slightly less stressful place.